top of page

 We coach, not case work

 Families play a vital role in program development and define their own success, dreams, and goals.
-JPP coaches work with families as equal partners in creating pathways and developing solutions to overcome barriers to accomplish their self-defined goals.
+JPP coaches work with families as equal partners in creating plans and developing solutions to overcome barriers to accomplish their self-defined goals.

 Image by Ann Danilina

-Meet the JPP Coaches
+Meet Our Coaches

 Jessica Hansen